 - An operating agreement that defines owners’ respective responsibilities and contains contingency plans for how decisions will be made in the event of disputes or closure of the business is a critical planning tool that can help ensure that liabilities like wages are properly paid.

 Interested in discussing an operating agreement, potential wage liabilities to an owner-worker, potential personal liability or other questions related to this article?
-Contact Kate Friend or any member of Donahue Fitzgerald’s Employment Law group.
+Contact any member of Donahue Fitzgerald’s Employment Law group.